qcodespp.plotting.RemoteQtPlotWidgets

 qcodespp.plotting.RemoteQtPlotWidgets.qtapp

-class qcodespp.plotting.RemoteQtPlotWidgets.PlotTrace(*args, **kargs)
+class qcodespp.plotting.RemoteQtPlotWidgets.PlotTrace(*args, **kwargs)

 Bases: pyqtgraph.PlotDataItem